-03. Minor AmendmentsAdjustments.
-Minor amendmentsAdjustments to an approved reclamation plan may be made by agreement between the director and the operator, if the amendmentadjustment is consistent with the overall objectives of the approved reclamation plan and so long as water quality standards will be met and existing beneficial uses will be protected.
+03. Minor Amendments Adjustments.
+Minor amendments Adjustments to an approved reclamation plan may be made by agreement between the director and the operator, if the amendment adjustment is consistent with the overall objectives of the approved reclamation plan and so long as surface and ground water quality standards will be met and existing beneficial uses will be protected.
 Adjustments are due to changes that are smaller than material changes.
+(11-1-89)()